sholvoir/loca-v/README.md

 LocaV requires a group of csv/tsv format files as input which contain ancestral analytics result data for each chromosome, such as chr1.loca, chr2.loca ... chr22.loca, chrX.loca, chrY.loca.

-Each .loca file must include a position column which indicate the postion of loci of a SNP in chromsome and several SAMPLEID_A and SAMPLEID_B colomns which indicate where the sample's SNP come from and the value of the columns should be a single character.
+Each .loca file must include a position column which indicate the position of loci of a SNP in chromosome and several SAMPLE_ID_A and SAMPLE_ID_B columns which indicate where the sample's SNP come from and the value of the columns should be a single character.
 The name of input file prefer *chrX.loca* like above list otherwise you need extra config in command line.

 Here is an example file (chr1.loca):